 The students will have knowledge of different sources of contamination and be able to evaluate the long-term effects of contamination of different ecosystems.
 The students will understand the links between concentration levels including the speciation of contaminants, and mobility and ecosystem transfer, biological uptake and bio-accumulation and bio-magnification of environmental contaminants in living organisms, and the ecotoxicological effects on cell, organ, organism and population.
 Students will be able to assess the short and long-term impact on man and the environment from contamination, and for some pollutants evaluate alternative countermeasures to reduce the impact in different ecosystems.
 Students will also be introduced to modern analytical techniques applied within the field.
 The students will understand that nature is fragile and that we need to consider the long term effects of pollutants to prevent negative ecotoxicological effects.

-Environmental chemistry and ecotoxicology are experimental disciplines, lectures, colloquia and demonstrations are closely integrated.
+Environmental chemistry and ecotoxicology are experimental disciplines, lectures, colloquia and field demonstration are closely integrated.
 The lectures give a theoretical background for the colloquia and field/lab demonstrations.
 Lectures: focus on naturally occurring and anthropogenic sources contributing to contamination of different ecosystems, soil, water, vegetation, animals etc. The speciation of contaminants influences the mobility and ecosystem transfer as well as biological uptake, and may change over time.
 In colloquia selected topics will be discussed and presented by the students.
-The demonstrations include fractionation techniques for contaminants in water, and sampling of soil, sediments and fish.
+The field demonstrations include fractionation techniques for contaminants in water, and sampling of soil, sediments and fish.
 The Term Paper should reflect broad knowledge about contaminants and ecotoxicological effects.
 Excursions to Norwegian Institute for Air Research (NILU), Norwegian Institute for Water Research (NIVA), NIVA Marine Research Station Solbergstrand and NMBUs Gamma Radiation Source, gives the student an oppertunity to learn how research institute document and handle environmental pollution issues.
-The lectures, colloquia and practical training will be in January block, while excursions and term paper work will be in the spring parallel.
+The lectures will be given in January block, while colloqiua, practical training and excursions will be in the spring parallel.

 Guidance during the laboratory and field work.
 Supervision associated with the selected term papers (literature).